semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 ## 3.1 Why Heroku

 There are hundreds of services out there that can host our services.
-I aspire to cover all the nitty-gritty details needed to send out the applications in the monorepo into the world.
+I’d like to be able to cover them all, with the nitty-gritty details.
 But, at the same time, I want this book to end at some point.

 Having a uniform deployment process will help us keep things straight.
-On that account, [Heroku (<https://heroku.com>)](https://heroku.com) is almost a perfect fit for our demo project.
-It supports all the languages used so far: Go, Ruby, and Elixir—we can pretty much copy-and-paste the same deployment commands everywhere.
-And, best of all, we don't need a paid account or a credit card to try it out.
+On that account, [Heroku (<https://heroku.com>)](https://heroku.com) is almost a perfect fit for our needs.
+It supports all the languages used so far: Go, Ruby, and Elixir.
+Consequently, we can pretty much copy-and-paste the same deployment commands everywhere.
+And, best of all, we don't need a paid account or a credit card.

 ## 3.2 Prerequisites